Can you be a life coach without certification? Yes, you can!

 - When everybody is chasing a coaching degree, why am I even validating the non-learners?

-- Would you choose a doctor without a degree?
-Then why would you choose a life coach without credentials?
+Would you choose a doctor without a degree?
+Then why would you choose a coach without having a certificate in life coaching?

 - Is this even a topic worth talking about?

 Let me address these questions one at a time.